2020-21 SCHOOL NUTRITION UPDATES

-Families should continue to apply for free and reduced priced meal benefits and can continue to apply at any time during the school year.
-For the 2020-2021 reduced priced meals, both breakfast and lunch, will be subsidized by the USDA at no charge for the students.
+Families should continue to apply for free and reduced priced meal benefits, and can continue to apply at any time during the school year.
+These benefits impact:

 Good nutrition and learning go hand in hand!